DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-apply-for-teacher-training.md

 [Talk to an adviser for help preparing your application](/tta-service).

-## Choose your references

-You need to provide the details of 2 people who can give you a reference when you apply.
-They will not be contacted until you accept a place on a course.

-Unlike a standard work reference, your references for teacher training need to be from named individuals rather than (for example) a human resources team or academic department.

-They'll confirm how they know you and if they know any reason why you should not work with children.

-You'll need different kinds of references depending on your circumstances.
-If you:

-* are still studying or graduated in the last 5 years, you'll need an academic reference
-* already work in a school, you'll need a reference from your headteacher

-You can give a character reference, such as from a mentor or someone you know through volunteering, as a second reference.

-You should not ask a family member, partner or friend for a reference.

-You can change your reference details when you accept a place on a course.
-You might need to alter their contact details if they've changed, or you may wish to change who you ask for a reference altogether.

-If you’re struggling to choose your references, [get free one-to-one support from a teacher training adviser](/tta-service).

 ## Writing your teacher training personal statement

 Your teacher training personal statement explains why you want to be a teacher.
 It’s your chance to show your motivation, commitment and teaching potential.
 It’s a crucial part of your application - so it’s worth taking your time on it.